 There will be a total of 11 lab-based exercises this quarter that will loosely correspond to the topics we are covering in lecture.
 Depending on the lab, the assignments will slightly vary.

-For eight of the labs, which I will refer to as full labs, you will read the procedure, complete a prelab, attend the lab introduction at the beginning of the lab period, perform the procedure, answer the follow-up questions/calculations, and write a conclusion.
+For five of the labs, which I will refer to as full labs, you will read the procedure, complete a prelab, attend the lab introduction at the beginning of the lab period, perform the procedure, answer the follow-up questions/calculations, and write a conclusion.

-For two of these, which I will call half-labs, (Measurements and Types of Reactions), the preparation and lab work will be the same as for full labs, but there will be an associated worksheet rather than a complete analysis and conclusion.
+For three of these, which I will call half-labs, the preparation and lab work will be the same as for full labs, but there will be an associated worksheet rather than a complete analysis and conclusion.

 Three lab exercises will not involve chemicals and are more aimed at using lab resources, such as molecular model kits, for hands-on learning.
 These will not require the same preparation and will only require attending the lab period and completing a worksheet.

 What follows are the steps to complete each lab experiment and the associated assignments.

-Instructions for Full Labs (Hydrate, Precipitation, Conductivity, Acid/Base Titration, Calorimetry, Redox Titration)
+Instructions for Full Labs (Hydrate, Precipitation, Acid/Base Titration, Calorimetry, Redox Titration)

 Step 1: The first thing to do to prepare for the lab is to read the entire experiment.
 It is essential to become familiar with the experimental design and procedures before starting with the lab work, and this starts with a thorough read-through of the methods.
-The lab documents can be found on the De Anza chemistry website and will also be available as pdfs on CANVAS under "modules".
+The lab manuals will be available as pdfs on CANVAS under "files" as well as attached to the prelab assignment.

-Step 2: Once you have familiarized yourself with the lab, the next step is to write a prelab worth 5 points.
+Step 2: Once you have familiarized yourself with the lab, the next step is to write a prelab worth 6 points.
 There are three parts to the prelab that are equally important.